u-Sir/peek-pop/README.md

 - **Chrome**: Go to the settings page: `chrome://extensions/shortcuts`
 - **Firefox**: Go to `about:addons`, click the gear icon, then select "Manage Extension Shortcuts"

-### Known Issue on macOS

-The preview popup window does not function as expected when the window is in `fullscreen` mode on macOS.
-It is recommended to use the window in a non-fullscreen state for proper functionality.

 # FAQ